soffan-group-20/assignment4-report/README.md

 Scope (functionality and code affected).

 ## Requirements for the new feature or requirements affected by functionality being refactored
+* There is a "copy" option on the instructor home page, it should have the same behavior as currently implemented on "courses" page.
+* Button should have related tests

 Optional (point 3): trace tests to requirements.